 - Q: Is this just for water quality data?

-A: No, hydrological and biological data will also be included.
+A: No, metadata for hydrological and biological monitoring are also included.

-- Q: My monitoring sites' data are already submitted to STORET, the EPA, and/or the Water Management District.
+- Q: My monitoring sites' data are already submitted to Florida WIN/STORET, EPA/WQX, and/or my Water Management District.
 Do I need to submit it to the Catalog?

-A: Probably not, but your help is still needed to check the accuracy and completeness of the metadata that appears in the catalog, and correct it if necessary.
+A: Possibly not, but information about your project(s) is still needed, as well as your help checking the accuracy and completeness of the metadata that appear in the catalog, and correcting it if necessary.

-- Q: How often is the metadata updated?
+- Q: How often are the metadata updated?

 - Q: Can I send you a file containing my metadata?

 A: Yes.
-Contact us and we will assist you in creating a properly-formatted file.
+Contact us and we will assist you preparing your metadata.

 A: Possibly, if the files have the same or very similar fields and are in a format we support.
 Contact us for guidance.